-The OMIP also provides health benefit portability coverage to Oregonians with no Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage, State Continuation, or Portability available to them; those who have already exhausted their COBRA benefits and have no commercial portability options available to them; or who don't live in their portability carrier's service area.
+The OMIP also provides health benefit portability coverage to: Oregonians with no Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage, state continuation, or portability available to them; those who have already exhausted their COBRA benefits and have no commercial portability options available to them; or who don't live in their portability carrier's service area.
 COBRA is a federal law that allows terminated employees to purchase group health coverage through their employer.

-The OMIP also provides coverage to people eligible for the Federal Health Coverage Tax
+The OMIP also provides coverage to people eligible for the Federal Health Coverage Tax Credit.

-Credit.

 The OMIP has no enrollment cap and no waiting list.
-The OMIP has over 18,300 enrollees and has insured over 60,000 Oregonians to date.
+As of December 2009, OMIP has approximately 14,481 enrollees.
 The program is funded by members' premiums and an assessment paid by health insurance companies licensed and doing business in Oregon.
 The OMIP is located within the Department of Consumer and Business Services (DCBS).